-Fig. 20.
+Fig. 25.
 Connection of sleeves

-When connecting sleeves of water heaters/coolers, use two pipe wrenches to secure sleeves, otherwise they will be damaged.
+When connecting sleeves of liquid coupled heat exchanger or water heaters/coolers, use two pipe wrenches to secure sleeves, otherwise they will be damaged.
 If water is used in the heater, for frost protection return water temperature sensor (B5) must be installed on the return water pipe as close to the heater as possible.
 It can be screwed1 into a special opening or fixed with a strap on the pipe.
 Fix the sensor in a way that its metal part has good contact with a surface of the pipe.
 The sensor must be thermally insulated so that the room temperature does not distort water temperature measurements.

-Fig. 21.
+Fig. 26.
 Installation of a surface-mounted return water temperature sensor2